 We offer three different versions of PFA to meet the needs of the community including peer-to-peer, general, and child, youth & Family.

 PFA is a way of helping people immediately after a disaster or emergency.
 PFA providers give practical support in a way that respects the person’s dignity, culture, and abilities.
 PFA providers must take care of their own well-being first so they can be helpful to others.

 You can offer PFA to children, adolescents, parents, families, and adults who have been through a disaster or emergency.
 Not everyone will want or need help after a disaster.
 You can also give PFA to first responders and other disaster relief workers.

 Anyone can provide PFA.
-PFA helps build the skills you need to provide support to anyone who is in need without having formation healthcare or mental health training.
+PFA helps build the skills you need to provide support to anyone who is in need without having formal healthcare or mental health training.

-PFA is not intended for people in emotional crisis or who may harm themself or others.
+PFA is not intended for people in emotional crisis or who may harm themselves or others.
 Refer the individual with the police or emergency room in this situation.